 Regardless of your qualifications, state that you are very well qualified for the position.

 43. How do you propose to compensate for your lack of experience?

-First, if you have experience that the interviewer does not know about, bring that up: Then, point out (if true) that you are a hard working quick learner.
+First, if you have experience that the interviewer does not know about, bring that up: Then, point out (if true) that you are a hard-working fast learner.

 44. What qualities do you look for in a boss?

 Be generic and positive.
-Safe qualities are knowledgeable, a sense of humour, fair, loyal to subordinates and holder of high standards.
+Safe qualities are trustworthy, a sense of humour, fairness, loyal to subordinates, and holder of high standards.
 All bosses think they have these traits.

 45. Tell me about a time when you helped resolve a dispute between others:

 Pick a specific incident.
 Concentrate on your problem-solving technique and not the dispute you settled.

 46. What position do you prefer on a team working on a project?

 Be honest.
 If you are comfortable in different roles, point that out.